Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - Script will try detect current status and propose mount / umount action.
 Mounted containr will try umount, unmounted - mount with passphrase request.

-* Q: What is method make_loops ?
+* What is method make_loops ?
-  - A: This method for some old or livecd systems, where loopback devices not created at boot.
+  - This method for some old or livecd systems, where loopback devices not created at boot.
 Use mknod util.
 Can be useful , if you try mount too many containers.

-* Q: Can script damage my trivial file if i try mount this as container ? ex _dmc.sh dsc0001.jpg ?
+* Can script damage my trivial file if i try mount this as container ? ex _dmc.sh dsc0001.jpg ?
-  - A: No. You cannot create passphrase for convert jpeg-file to FS-image by AES =) It's fantastic.
+  - No. You cannot create passphrase for convert jpeg-file to FS-image by AES =) It's fantastic.
 But you must have backups in any case.

 * How to mount container in another mount point, for example, in path under /tmp, /home or other path ?